 1. Streamline processes

-Streamlining processes will include such operations as task delegation, assessment parameters, departmental goals, etc. Streamlined processes add value and waste no time.
+Streamlining processes will include such operations as task delegation, assessment parameters, departmental goals, etc. Streamlined processes and productivity software add value and waste no time.

 Consider any existing processes you may already have when considering prioritizing or delegating tasks among team members.
-It could mean investing in project-management tools or documenting templates for routine tasks you repeatedly do as part of your job as a product manager.
+It could mean investing in task management software or documenting templates for routine tasks you repeatedly do as part of your job as a product manager.

 Here's what you may consider —